Chapter 5: Article 2

 The Placebo Control Was Eliminated

 An important difference between vaccine safety trials and pharmaceutical drug trials is that vaccine trials are very very rarely saline placebo controlled.
 The elimination of the placebo control significantly contributed to our current situation today.
 If placebo controlled testing had been required in the early days through to today, that testing could have identified different health outcomes between the vaccinated and never vaccinated groups.

 The FDA subtly acknowledges the elimination of placebo from vaccine trials, within their Code of Federal Regulations.
 The regulations state (emphasis mine):

 Any statements comparing the safety or effectiveness of the drug with other agents for the same indication must, except for biological products [vaccines], be supported by substantial evidence derived from adequate and well-controlled studies as defined in 314.126(b) of this chapter unless this requirement is waived under 201.58 or 314.126(c) of this chapter.
 For biological products, such statements must be supported by substantial evidence.

 The omission in that regulation is revealing.
 Though pharmaceutical drugs need "substantial evidence" demonstrated through "adequate and well-controlled studies," vaccines aren't held to that same standard.
 Vaccine studies need not meet the standard of "adequate and well controlled."

 Remember, the Standford article states that within each immune system cell sits "tens of thousands of genes whose activity can be altered by vaccination status."
 The bulk of vaccines are administered to the entire population during infancy and early childhood, which is the most critical period of time when the immune system is in fact programming itself into what it will become.
 Because long term studies have never been done, the long term affect that those vaccine-induced gene alterations had, on influencing the individual's immune system programming and performance, and influencing the healthy population's herd health, those affects are completely unknown.
 Also, the vaccine-induced changes imposed on an individual's genetic code, the affect those changes have on the genetics of future generations, that too is also completely unknown.

-The changes are all unknown because vaccines have never been tested against genunine saline placebos.
+Remember, mutagenic changes are all unknown because vaccines have never been tested against genuine saline placebos.